Runtheons/runtheons-validate/README.md

 ```

 # System structure
-When the system riceved a requestthe validator start to work, we have a recursive function _val in main file that for each element of the schema analized the recived input, it is recursive for object and array
+When the system receives a request, the validator starts working.
+We have a recursive _val function in the main file which analyzes the input received for each element of the schema, which is recursive for object and array inputs.

-When the validator understand the input type, call the validato method of this data type, it check if the input is valid and for all attribute type (required, max, min) chek if they're valid
+When the validator understands the type of input, it calls the validator method of this data type and checks whether the data passed respects the scheme.

 # Summary System structure